robertdavid1205/SssssneakySnake-ms2/README.md

 ### Features
 ---
-The website has 2 pages plus a modal and 3 features.
+The website has 2 pages, a 404 page, a modal and 3 features.

 #### Current Features